frPropose a project

 Innovation

-To fill the gaps in a poorly performing property tax system, the Paris School of Economics (PSE), in collaboration with the Senegalese General Directorate of Taxes and Domains (DGID), has developed and implemented a new system for managing this tax in Dakar.
+To address the shortcomings of an underperforming property tax collection system, the Paris School of Economics, in collaboration with Senegal’s Directorate General of Taxes and Domains (DGID), designed and implemented a new property tax management system in Dakar.

-**Thanks to a digital app, the administration can conduct large-scale property tax, through which information on taxpayers and their real estate is updated and the tax base is expanded. **At the same time, the use of satellite data completes the system and is used to reliably estimate the fair value of real estate.
-Tax bills with geocoded addresses are printed, to facilitate revenue collection.
+Thanks to this digital application, the administration is now able to conduct large-scale surveys, during which information about taxpayers and their real estate holdings is updated and the tax base is broadened.
+In parallel, the use of satellite data complements the system and helps estimate the fair value of properties in a reliable and unbiased manner.
+Geolocated tax notices are printed, which facilitates tax collection.

-FID financial support enables the program to carry on and the impact evaluation to be conducted in order to measure, in particular, the tool’s effectiveness in terms of tax revenues, tax equity and the effects of increased tax pressure on citizens’ interactions with local and national institutions.
+Support from FID makes it possible to continue the program and to carry out an impact evaluation, which will specifically assess the tool’s effectiveness in terms of tax revenues and tax equity, as well as measure the effects of increased tax pressure on relationships between taxpayers and local and national institutions.

 Vue de la ville de Dakar au Sénégal